-Open Awards work closely with each Provider to be sure that robust quality assurance systems are in place and followed.
-We monitor a Provider's processes and practices to ensure they meet all Open Awards, qualification-specific and regulatory requirements.
-Along with the need ensure compliance, we also supporting Provider staff on matters relating to assessment and quality assurance; giving advice and guidance to help them improve.
+Open Awards work closely with each provider to be sure that robust quality assurance systems are in place and followed.
+We monitor a provider's processes and practices to ensure they meet all Open Awards, qualification-specific and regulatory requirements.
+Along with the need to ensure compliance, we also support provider staff on matters relating to assessment and quality assurance; giving advice and guidance to help them improve.

-Each Provider is allocated a Quality and Standards Adviser (QASA) who has overarching responsibility for ensuring the Provider's ongoing compliance through their quality assurance policies and practices.
+Each provider is allocated a Quality and Standards Adviser (QASA) who has overarching responsibility for ensuring the provider's ongoing compliance through their quality assurance policies and practices.
 The QASA role is designed:

-- To support Providers to improve the quality and standards of delivery, assessment, and internal quality assurance - To externally quality assure Providers' recommendations for awards - To ensure consistency in standards between Providers and over time - To ensure ongoing compliance with the Open Awards Provider Agreement, policies, and procedures.
+- To support providers to improve the quality and standards of delivery, assessment, and internal quality assurance - To externally quality assure providers' recommendations for awards - To ensure consistency in standards between providers and over time - To ensure ongoing compliance with the Open Awards Provider Agreement, policies, and procedures.

-On occasions, Providers will also be allocated External Quality Assurers (EQAs) to undertake external quality assurance activities.
+On occasions, providers will also be allocated External Quality Assurers (EQAs) to undertake external quality assurance activities.
 This is most likely to be the case: